-Exactly one year ago this week, also nearing 100% capacity was Caroline’s social calendar.
+Exactly one year ago this week, also nearing 100% capacity was my daughter’s social calendar.
 She was at the top of her game.
 Happy and loving life!

 Every ounce of joy bore enormous gratitude that we were beyond the hard days spent treating autism and PANS (Pediatric Acute-onset Neuropsychiatric Syndrome).

-Until one fateful instant when everything came to a halt.
-Immediately following a band concert at a school with a history of mold issues, my little drummer’s PANS was triggered again.
+Until one fateful instant when everything came to a halt and her PANS was triggered again.

 The summer was wrought with panic, fear and countless medical appointments.

 After what felt like endless searching, a positive DNA Connexions test revealed Lyme and Bartonella as additional culprits.